A Tree Grows in Brooklyn (novel): Characters

 Sissy Rommely is Katie's oldest sister and one of Francie's three aunts.
 Because of her parents' immigration and lack of knowledge in their new environment, Sissy never goes to school and is therefore illiterate.
 Sissy is kind, compassionate and beautiful, and many men fall in love with her.
 She is first married at 14, but after being unable to have any live children with her husband, Sissy leaves him.
 She marries two more times without ever getting a divorce.
 In between marriages, Sissy has a number of lovers.
 She calls each of her husbands and lovers by the name "John" until her final husband, who insists that she properly divorce her second husband and demands to be called by his own name, Steve.
 Sissy has ten stillborn children, but adopts an immigrant girl's baby daughter born out of wedlock and eventually gives birth to a healthy son of her own.

 Johnny Nolan is Francie's father.
 He is a first-generation American; his parents immigrated from Ireland.
 He has a protective mother and had three brothers, all of whom died young.
 Johnny marries Katie Rommely at nineteen.
 He is charismatic, a loving husband and father, loved dearly by his family but especially by Francie.
 He is, however, an alcoholic.
 When he does hold a job, Johnny works as a singing waiter.
-He has a beautiful voice, a talent that is greatly admired but that is largely wasted because of his reputation as an alcoholic.
+He has a beautiful voice, a talent that is greatly admired but that is largely wasted because of his alcoholicism.
 After Katie tells him that she is pregnant with their third child, he stops drinking and immediately falls into a deep depression that ends with his death from alcoholism-induced pneumonia.
 He is a dreamer, in sharp contrast to Katie, whose view of the world is realistic.

 Cornelius "Neeley" Nolan is Francie's little brother.
 He is a year younger than Francie and is favored by his mother, Katie.
 Neeley is an outgoing child who is more widely accepted by the neighborhood children than Francie.
 He shows more emotion when his father dies than Francie, who reacts to the loss by becoming even more determined to get an education and rise above her mother's limited vision.
 Neeley refuses to follow the tradition of Nolan men and determines to never become an alcoholic.
 Like Francie, he feels that their childhood was pleasant despite their poverty.